4 key elements of reliable and trustworthy UX data

 • You can measure the impact of every product decision you make.

-• You can say, “I changed the CTA because 85% of people wanted that”, instead of, “I changed the CTA because I think it looks better”.
+• You can say, “I changed the CTA because 85% of users in our recent survey confirmed that they prefer the contrasting color better”, instead of, “I changed the CTA because I think it looks better”.

 Now, let’s understand what separates generic data from credible and relevant UX data.